oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

     The path to the local `.m2` Maven repository.
 If this option is not used, Macaron will use the default location at `$HOME/.m2`.

-.. option:: --verify-provenance

-    Allow the analysis to attempt to verify provenance files as part of its normal operations.

 .. option:: --force-analyze-source

     Forces PyPI source code analysis to run, regardless of other heuristic results.